January 6, 2020

 Facts on state and local business tax incentives across the U.S.

 Our study considers three types of tax incentives: state corporate taxes (lowering corporate tax rates), state tax credits for firms based on activity or industry (narrowing the corporate tax base), and firm-specific subsidies.

-1. Using a new methodology, we estimate that state and local governments spend at least $30 billion a year on business tax incentives.
-To arrive at this estimate, we combine estimates of state business tax incentive spending from Slattery’s “expenditure-based” approach with those made by Bartik (2017) using a different “rules-based” approach.
-We combine estimates from these two approaches to incorporate local incentive spending; Barik’s data include local incentive spending, but Slattery’s state-level data do not.
+1. Using a new methodology, they estimate that state and local governments spend at least $30 billion a year on business tax incentives.
+To arrive at this estimate, they combine estimates of state business tax incentive spending from Slattery’s “expenditure-based” approach with those made by Bartik (2017) using a different “rules-based” approach.
+They combine estimates from these two approaches to incorporate local incentive spending; Barik’s data include local incentive spending, but Slattery’s state-level data do not.

 Looking at the year 2014, Slattery estimates that state governments spent at least $20 billion on firm-specific and other business tax incentives.
 Assuming the same relative contribution from local governments as Bartik’s estimates would imply, total state plus local incentives amount to at least $30 billion.

 They consider $30 billion a year to be a low-end estimate of what state and local governments spend per year on all tax incentives combined.
 Previous estimates by Bartik, using the “rules based” approach, estimate $45 billion a year.

 2. When compared to spending on other public benefits, the cost of business tax incentives is far from negligible.
 According to our new estimates, state and local governments spent between $5 and $216 per-capita on business tax incentives in 2014.
 For the full sample of states, per capita spending amounted to 23% of public safety spending, 13% of health and hospital spending, 11% of transportation spending, and less than 5% of education spending.